FAQ – ABAP Channels

-- NetWaver 7.51 and later: AMC messages are limited to 1 MB.
+- NetWeaver 7.51 and later: AMC messages are limited to 1 MB.

 The size limits refer to the binary message size, i.e., for text messages, this is the size after conversion to UTF-8.

-The channel is converted to lower case on registration/binding.
-Hence ABAP Messaging Channels are case-insensitive.
+The attributes of an ABAP Messaging Channel (application id, channel id, channel extension id) are converted to lower case on registration/binding.
+Hence, ABAP Messaging Channels are not case-sensitive.

 AMC must be considered as an unreliable, best effort communication channel.
 The reason lies in the publish/subscribe communication model of AMC.
 A sender of an AMC message usually does not know the number of receivers and therefore cannot notice whether the sent message reached all intended receivers.
 (An exception to this are the synchronous message transfer mechanisms, which has been introduced with NetWeaver 7.50; see below.)